xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-1.md

 </pre>
 </div>

 Now, when we verify the ipv6 routing entries, the pre-programmed backup paths will be seen.
-The following snipped output shows the FRR backup paths for the respective prefix.
+The following output shows the FRR backup paths for the respective prefix.

 <div class="highlighter-rouge">